Jensdboc/Master-Thesis/README.md

 ## Recipe:

 These files have similar functionality to the GIF dataset, but due to privacy reason they cannot be used and have not been altered to work out of the box.

+## ReleventMomentExtraction

+This investigates 20 arbitrary chosen videos with annotated relevant moments.
+It predicts relevant moments based on blendshape and keypoint peak detection algorithms.